Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures continued to fall overnight, reaching into the 5450s and then rising sharply into the 5470s with the release of new GDP statistics as the opening bell approached.
+The S&P 500 E-mini futures rose from the 5630s to the 5650s overnight, pulling back slightly as the opening bell approached.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.